awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 `DeploymentType` \(**Optional**, `String`\)
 Specifies the deployment type of the FSx for Lustre file system\.
 Supported values are `SCRATCH_1`, `SCRATCH_2`, and `PERSISTENT_1`\.
 The default value is `SCRATCH_1`\.
  Choose `SCRATCH_1` and `SCRATCH_2` deployment types when you need temporary storage and shorter\-term processing of data\.
 The `SCRATCH_2` deployment type provides in\-transit encryption of data and higher burst throughput capacity than `SCRATCH_1`\.
 Choose `PERSISTENT_1` deployment type for longer\-term storage and workloads and encryption of data in transit\.
-To learn more about deployment types, see [ FSx for Lustre Deployment Options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/lustre-deployment-types.html) in the *FSx for Lustre User Guide*\.
+To learn more about deployment types, see [ FSx for Lustre Deployment Options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/lustre-deployment-types.html) in the *Amazon FSx for Lustre User Guide*\.
 Encryption of data in\-transit is automatically enabled when you access a `SCRATCH_2` or `PERSISTENT_1` file system from Amazon EC2 instances that [support this feature](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/data-protection.html)\. \(Default = `SCRATCH_1`\)
 Encryption of data in\-transit for `SCRATCH_2` and `PERSISTENT_1` deployment types is supported when accessed from supported instance types in supported AWS Regions\.
-To learn more, [Encrypting data in transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html) in the *FSx for Lustre User Guide*\.
+To learn more, [Encrypting data in transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html) in the *Amazon FSx for Lustre User Guide*\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `ImportedFileChunkSize` \(**Optional**, `Integer`\)